-20. Monitoring and review
+21. Monitoring and review

-This document will be reviewed on an annual basis by the headteacher and any changes made will be communicated to all members of staff.
+- 21.1.
+This policy will be reviewed on an annual basis by the Headteacher and any changes made will be communicated to all members of staff. - 21.2.
+All members of staff are required to familiarise themselves with this policy as part of their induction programme.